pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

     operator_helm_values = file("./my-operator-values.yaml")
     ```

 In the default configuration, the Terraform script creates a new VPC.
 To use the existing VPC, set `vpc_id` in `variable.tf`.
-In this case, Kubernetes nodes are not deployed in AZs with vswitch not configured.
+In this case, Kubernetes nodes are not deployed in AZs with vSwitch not configured.

 ### Configure the TiDB cluster